 In the Summer of 2005 I packed up a car and headed west, out of my home state of New Jersey and towards a place I envisioned would be the desert.
 I landed in Durango, Colorado, and have finally understood what it is to love where you live.

 All of my life, animals have been the thing in which I have found the most joy.
 They are absolutely beloved by me, every one of them.
-When I was twelve I vowed lifelong vegetarianism in their defense, and 26 years later I'm all in.
+When I was twelve I vowed lifelong vegetarianism in their defense, and 28 years later I'm all in.

-Some of the ones I love are Peaceful Prairie Farm Animal Sanctuary, The Gentle Barn, Farm Sanctuary, Giraffe Conservation Foundation and The Jane Goodall Institute, among many more.
+I am a believer in kind treatment of all living things, and I always give a portion of my proceeds to animal rescue and protection organizations.
+Some of my favorites are Peaceful Prairie Farm Animal Sanctuary, The Gentle Barn, Farm Sanctuary, Giraffe Conservation Foundation and The Jane Goodall Institute, among many more.

 Through my work, I am intending to create a portrait which honors the subject, but I am also intending to create an image that brings joy, promotes kindness and hopefully creates a connection between the viewer and the painting.
 Because I think that kind and joyful connection is really what it's all about.